Gwayaboy/Module2-UIAutomationTesting/README.md

           We need to:
             - Find the nth-child of some sort of list in the result search page to display the result items. we'll use a 1 based ```li:nth-child({index}``` to find the nth element
             - Create an instance of ```ResultItem``` with the page's result item title and URL from the ```<a href="{url}">{title}</a>```

+Swich to the the [Finished](https://github.com/Gwayaboy/Module2-UIAutomationTesting/tree/Finished) branch to see the complete solution

 ## Hands-on Labs